-Although you might think you have a cataract, the only way to know for sure is to have an eye examination.
-To detect a cataract, an ophthalmologist or optometrist examines the lens and may do other tests to learn more about the structure and health of your eye.
+The only way to diagnose a cataract with with an eye examination.
+To detect a cataract, an ophthalmologist or optometrist examines the lens.
+Other tests evaluate the structure and overall health of the eye.
 A comprehensive eye examination for cataracts usually includes:

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.